-“Gilbert, that’s easy for you to say.
-You’re surrounded by cupcakes all day,” Flora said with a laugh.
+“That’s easy for you to say, Gilbert.
+You’re surrounded by cupcakes,” Flora said with a laugh.

 “Look up, Flora.
 Today is the day the Lord has made.”

-“Yes, you like to repeat that one, Gilbert,” she smiled, and added “So I will rejoice and be glad in it.”
+“You're right, Gilbert,” she smiled, and added, “so I will rejoice and be glad in it.”